Table of Contents

 A financial market is an uncertain place.
 One cannot predict the exact movement of the price of any instrument in the market.
-But traders and analysts can at least predict the trend that may follow with the indicators’ help.
-The trend basically means the expected direction of the price of a particular instrument or security.
-There is more than one type of indicator, and each of them has its own process of predicting the pattern of a trend in price.
+But traders and analysts can at least indicate the trend that may follow with the indicators’ help.
+The trend means the expected direction of the price of a particular instrument or security.
+There is more than one type of indicator, and each has its process of predicting the pattern of a trend in price.

-Indicators can provide signals for almost all the financial instruments but most importantly for Forex.
+Indicators can provide signals for almost all financial instruments but, most importantly, for Forex.
 One can have a real-time analysis of the complete price movement in the market.

 What is a divergence in forex trading?